VISUAL ARTS 3º E.S.O.

 IMPOSSIBLE FIGURES

-1. Draw an impossible figure.
+an impossible figure.

-2. For the background you must choose any of the ways you know to create the sensation of perspective. (size variation, superposition, or lost of colour intensity)
+the ways you know to create the sensation of perspective. (size variation, superposition, or lost of colour

 Imposible figures: